granada-pool/ADA/README.md

 # ADA-Staking
 Cardano (ADA) Staking Pool

-A truly decentralized staking pool with a hybrid solution implementing a block producer and a backup relay on a data center and relay node in a basement server (powered with renewable energy).
+A truly decentralized staking pool with a hybrid solution implementing a block producer and a backup relay on a data center and a main relay node in a basement server (powered with renewable energy).

 Hosted in Switzerland and Germany and operated by a cool vegan software engineer.